 A covered walkway ornamented with colourful frescoes on the ceiling connects the gopuram with the main shrines.
 Lord Ganesha and Goddess Saraswati are prominently displayed on the ceiling along with a mandala; a symbol representing wholeness, harmony and unity.
 As if the walkway wasn’t impressive enough, a series of square columns decorated with sculptures of deities surround it.
 The three manifestations of the supreme god could not be absent from a Hindu temple; Brahma the creator, Vishnu the preserver and Shiva the destroyer.

-Deeper into one of the courtyards of the mandapa, I have noticed a man playing a double-sided drum (mridangam) while, in another, worshippers were clasping their palms, silently praying to the goddess.
+Deeper into one of the courtyards of the mandapa, a man was playing a double-sided drum (mridangam) while, in another, worshippers were clasping their palms, silently praying to the goddess.

 Within the temple compound, worshippers will only walk in a clockwise direction making sure they encircle the temple for an odd number of times in order to have good luck.